 Samsung smart buds offer a cable-free design with comfortable, stabilizing ear gels to keep the headset where it belongs.
 There is also a carrying case for storage and charging when not in use.

 Users can stream music directly from their phone, or use the built-in music player and not have to worry about carrying their phone around with them.
-4GB of on board storage allows you to store up to 1,000 songs directly on the headset.
+4GB of on-board storage allows you to store up to 1,000 songs directly on the headset.
 With Ambient Sound Mode, outside sounds are passed through to keep you safe and aware of your surroundings.

-This is a great all-in-one training solution for sports, which features a built-in heart rate monitor.
+This is a great all-in-one training solution for sports, which features a built-in biometric heart rate monitor.
 The buds are built to provide high quality audio via Dolby enhanced sound and take a beating because they’re sweat and weather-proof towards US Military Standards.

 This is one of a select few headphones that automatically measure your VO2 Max.
 A useful metric for runners, VO2 Max describes the maximum rate of oxygen that your body consumes during exercise and helps determine your endurance level.
 Analyzing your levels can be used to enhance your performance.
 For instance, a 5% improvement in your VO2 Max score would typically cut 5 minutes off of your 10k run time.

 The accompanying smartphone app provides real-time audio coaching and lets you control your music and your training from a single source.
 With no wires, you can enjoy true freedom of movement.
 The buds also work with most popular fitness applications on iOS and Android devices to provide pace and distance alerts.

 These biometric headphones were developed in an unlikely partnership between rapper 50 Cent and Intel.
 They use an optical emitter to measure the smallest changes in blood flow through the capillaries.
 This results in accurate detection of your heartbeat.